microsoft/RD-Agent/README.md

 You can try our demo by running the following command:

 ### 🐍 Create a Conda Environment
-- Create a new conda environment with Python (3.10 and 3.11 are well tested in our CI):
+- Create a new conda environment with Python (3.10 and 3.11 are well-tested in our CI):
   ```sh
   conda create -n rdagent python=3.10
   ```